ayansane/dementia_analysis/Readme.md

 calculate_correlation(column_1, column_2)
 ```

 9. perform_regression: Conducts a linear regression analysis to explore relationships between variables.
-Takes in a data matrix (x) which consists of feature variables and a column (y) vector/Series representing the label/outcome variable.
+Takes in a dataframe, a column (y) vector/Series representing the label/outcome variable, and as many feature variables as you like.
 ```
 perform_regression(x, y)
 ```